How to Buy Gold Online Safely & Securely

 Physical gold products like bars and coins come with markings that act as their certificate of authenticity.
 Look for hallmarks stamped directly onto the gold, which indicate the refiner, weight, and purity (e.g., 999.9 for 24-karat gold).
 Reputable dealers will always provide products with these clear and recognizable marks.
 When you buy gold online through a platform that stores it for you, this verification is handled by professionals.
 The gold is sourced from accredited refiners and kept in a secure, insured vault, with your ownership recorded electronically.
 This gives you a direct claim to a specific amount of high-purity physical gold without needing to inspect it yourself.

-Common Ways to Test Gold Purity
+Simple Ways to Test Gold Purity

 If you take physical delivery of your gold, you can perform a few simple tests at home to confirm its authenticity.
 Gold is not magnetic, so a strong magnet should not attract your coin or bar.
 You can also use a precise scale to check if the weight matches the official specifications of the product.
 For more definitive results, a precious metals verifier uses electromagnetic waves to measure the metal's purity without causing any damage.
 These methods are excellent ways to protect your investment from counterfeits and ensure you received exactly what you paid for.
 Think of it as your final check for peace of mind.